aptech/docs/docs/CR-combinated.rst

 ::

-    //Open the file written above
+    // Open the file written above
     open f0 = "couples";

-    //Read in m=6 rows of the dataset into 'y' y = readr(f0,m);
+    // Read in m=6 rows of the dataset into 'y' y = readr(f0,m);
     print "y = " y;

-    //Get the variable names from the dataset and assign them
+    // Get the variable names from the dataset and assign them
-    //to 'names'
+    // to 'names'
     names = getnamef(f0);
     f0=close(f0);
     print $names ;